kkwong44/cappadocia-tours/README.md

 **Features on Responsive**

-    * When the screen width is below 520px
+    When the screen width is below 520px
+    * The width of the Reservation Form will reduce to fit screen

+    When the screen width is below 400px
-        * The width of the Reservation Form will reduce
+    * The width of the Reservation Form will reduce further to fit screen

-Reservation Form Ajusted on Mobile Devices
+Screenshot - Reservation Form Ajusted on Mobile Devices

 ![Screenshoot Reservation Page](readme/screenshots/screenshot-reservationpage2.png)

 ## Future Features
 ### Home Page
-    * The tour selected from the Call to Action button will automatically set as default in the reservation form
+    * Automatically select the correct tour radio button from the Call to Action button
     * More tours will be added to this page but need to extend to other pages for performance issues
     * Information and tours need to be maintained and updated efficiently